 In celebration of World Creativity and Innovation Week, I wanted to share our viewpoint on creativity and innovation in the rebranding processes.
 When an organization needs to rebrand, it means that somewhere along the way, it got stuck.
 In rebranding, size really doesn’t matter.
-It can be necessary for a 2 person startup to industry leaders and everything in between.
+It can be necessary for a two-person startup, industry leaders and everything in between.
 The process is the same — a series of guided exercises played out in workshop meant to get to the core of what a brand really is.

 So how do you know you are ready to innovate through the rebranding process?

-Do Whatever it Takes.
+Do Whatever It Takes.
 Often, organizations have spent a great deal of time fixing what is broken.
-This is a group of smart people that despite their best, something still isn’t working.
+This is a group of smart people, but despite their best efforts, something still isn’t working.
 All the effort and brainpower can only mean that something is fundamentally wrong.
-Innovation by definition means it MUST do something in a new way.
-The old way, must be so painful, you are willing to do whatever it takes to change it.
+Innovation by definition means the organization MUST do something in a new way.
+The old way must be so painful, you are willing to do whatever it takes to change it.

 Retrace Your Path.
 Understand where the organization got off-track.
 Was it the early customers who controlled the roadmap?
-The failure to make decisions based on accurate (or no) data?
-Or just moving in too many directions that true progress couldn’t happen.
+The failure to make decisions based on accurate data?
+Or just moving in too many directions so that true progress couldn’t happen?
 As part of innovation, it is important to acknowledge and learn from what didn’t work.
-And, then let it go.
-To truly innovate, you need to be abandon the woulda, coulda, shoulda mentality to think freely about what might the truer path.
+And then let it go.
+To truly innovate, you need to abandon the woulda, coulda, shoulda mentality to think freely about what might the truer path.